Evil from Within: Machine Learning Backdoors through Hardware Trojans: Introduction

-\textbf{Contributions.} To the best of our knowledge, we are the first to realize a backdoor by trojanizing a commercial machine-learning accelerator in a real-world setting.
-In summary, we make the following contributions: \begin{itemize} \item \textbf{Hardware trojan.} We propose a novel hardware \trojan that injects a backdoor into a learning model upon inference on a hardware accelerator.
-The \trojan can be configured independent of the hardware manufacturing process, see~\autoref{dpu_trojan::sec::trojan_framework}.
+By overcoming these challenges, we demonstrate the practical feasibility of hardware trojan attacks on machine-learning models in a real-world setting.
+We make the following contributions: \begin{itemize} \item \textbf{Hardware Trojan.} We explore the design space for a programmable hardware trojan that injects a backdoor into a learning model upon inference on a hardware accelerator.
+To this end, we propose a novel trojan design that can be programmed independently of the hardware manufacturing process, see~\autoref{dpu_trojan::sec::trojan_framework}.

-\item \textbf{Minimal backdoors.} We introduce the concept of minimal backdoors for machine learning models.
-These backdoor are optimized to change as few parameters as possible while maintaining prediction accuracy to comply with memory limitations of the hardware platform and remain stealthy, see~\autoref{dpu_trojan::sec::ml_trojan}.
+\item \textbf{Minimal Backdoors.} We expand on the concept of minimal backdoors for machine-learning models in the context of hardware acceleration.
+These backdoors are optimized to change as few parameters as possible while maintaining prediction accuracy to comply with memory limitations of the hardware platform and remain stealthy, see~\autoref{dpu_trojan::sec::ml_trojan}.